Wayside School Is Falling Down: Plot

 Paul struggles with his desire to pull Leslie's pigtails.
-When she announces that she's getting her hair trimmed soon and promises to save him some split ends, Paul gets excited enough to knock himself out the window.
+When she announces that she is getting her hair trimmed soon and promises to save him some split ends, Paul gets excited enough to knock himself out the window.
 He nearly falls to his death, but manages to grab an extended brick, and hold on.
 Finding no other means to reel him back in, Leslie extends her pigtails to save Paul's life, and Paul vows to return the favor.
 Then he laughs and comments that this time, her pigtails pulled him.